Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Empirical Analysis

 \section{Empirical Analysis}

-In this section, we re-analyze the immigration conjoint data introduced in Section~\ref{sec:con}, using our methodology.
-We find evidence of effect heterogeneity for immigrant choice based on respondents traits.
-In particular, we consistently find that the immigrant's country of origin plays a greater role in forming the immigration preference of respondents with increased prejudice, as measured by a Hispanic prejudice score.
-However, outside of this cluster, which accounts for about one third or more of the respondents, the country of origin factor plays a much smaller role.
+In this section, we apply our methodology to the immigration conjoint data introduced in Section~\ref{sec:con}.
+We find evidence of effect heterogeneity for immigrant choice based on respondent characteristics.
+In particular, the immigrant's country of origin plays a greater role in forming the immigration preference of respondents with increased prejudice, as measured by a Hispanic prejudice score.
+Outside of this group, which accounts for about one third of the respondents, the country of origin factor plays a much smaller role.